Las Vegas, NV HVAC Training Schools & Certifications

 College of Southern Nevada

 The College of Southern Nevada is a rare HVAC program accredited by both HVAC Excellence and PAHRA.
-Offering classes out of their HVAC Center of Excellence, CSN offers four associate of applied science (AAS) programs in air conditioning technology, three certificates of achievement (CA) programs, and one skill certificate (SC) program.
+Offering classes out of their HVAC Center of Excellence, CSN offers five associate of applied science (AAS) programs in air conditioning technology, four certificate of achievement (CA) programs, and one skills certificate (SC) program.

-The 60-credit air conditioning technology program is a generalist AAS, while the three other AAS programs are those that specialize students in critical systems (60 credits), food service refrigeration (61.5 credits), or central plant (60 credit hours).
+The 60-credit-hour air conditioning technology program is a generalist AAS, while the four other AAS programs are those that specialize students in critical systems (60 credit-hours), food service refrigeration (61.5 credit-hours), central plant (60 credit-hours) or building automation (60 credit-hours).

-For those who already have an AAS, or are looking to specialize without general education requirements, each of the specialized AAS programs is available as a certificate of achievement program: critical systems (40 credits), food service refrigeration (42.5 credits), or central plant (41 credits).
+For those who already have an AAS, or are looking to specialize without general education requirements, each of the specialized AAS programs is available as a certificate of achievement program: critical systems (40 credit-hours), food service refrigeration (42.5 credit-hours), central plant (41 credit-hours) or generalist air conditioning technology (40.5).
 CSN’s 18.5-credit skills certificate prepares students to become entry-level air conditioning technicians.

-Coursework across the many programs includes an introduction to HVAC electrical theory and application, heat pumps, copper fundamentals, and boiler operation & maintenance, HVAC Automatic Controls, Residential Gas Heating, Commercial Refrigeration, and Equipment Cooling, among many such courses.
+Coursework across the many programs includes introduction to HVAC electrical theory and application, heat pumps, copper fundamentals, and boiler operation and maintenance.

 Advanced Training Institute